 If you’ve never been to Kasha-Katuwe Tent Rocks National Monument (commonly just called Tent Rocks), then this summer might be the perfect opportunity.
-This national monument, located approximately 40 miles south of Santa Fe and about an hour south of our Bed and Breakfast, is known for its iconic cone-shaped geological formations (aka, tents).
+This national monument, located approximately 40 miles south of Santa Fe and about an hour south of our northern New Mexico Bed and Breakfast, is known for its iconic cone-shaped geological formations.

 A Guide to Tent Rocks National Monument

-Tent Rocks National Monument is a geological wonder.
-It’s located on New Mexico’s Pajarito Plateau and is situated at an altitude of 5-7,000 feet above sea level.
-The iconic tent-shaped formations were formed by the compression of pumice, ash, and tuff deposits from volcanic eruptions that occurred around 6-7 million years ago.
+Tent Rocks is located on New Mexico’s Pajarito Plateau and is situated at an altitude of 5-7,000 feet above sea level.
+The iconic tent-shaped formations were formed by the compression of pumice, ash, and tuff deposits from volcanic eruptions around 6-7 million years ago.

 The monument is open daily most days of the year from 8 am – 4 pm.
-It’s definitely a popular attraction near Santa Fe, and thus much busier during the summer months.
-When the parking lot gets to full and the area crowded, there can be entrance delays.
-Getting there early during the popular summer months ensures less of a wait time, which can often be anywhere from 30 – 90 minutes.
+There can be entrance delays when the parking lot gets too full and the area is crowded, especially during the busy summer months.
+Getting there early during the summer ensures less wait time, which can often be anywhere from 30 – 90 minutes.
 It’s best to visit early in the day to beat the heat and the crowds or to visit during the shoulder seasons of spring and fall.

-There’s more to see and do in Northern New Mexico than you can possibly do in a short visit.
-The area between Santa Fe and Taos is an amazingly rich and diverse area, both in natural beauty and culture.
-Spending an afternoon at the Tent Rocks National Monument is just one of the many things you can do when you visit our New Mexico Bed and Breakfast.
+There’s more to see and do in Northern New Mexico than you can do in a short visit.
+The area between Santa Fe and Taos is a vibrant and diverse area, both in natural beauty and culture.
+Spending an afternoon at the Tent Rocks National Monument is just one of the many things you can do when visiting our New Mexico Bed and Breakfast.